google/glome/docs/glome-login.md

 `glome-login`, the user is authorized and glome-login executes the requested action - e.g. providing the login shell or rebooting the machine.

+This document describes version 2 of GLOME Login, see also [RFD001](rfd/001.md) for a rationale of the protocol elements.

 ## Implementation

 The current version of the GLOME login protocol uses the